willthames/willthames.github.io/_posts/2014-08-11-patterns-for-versioning-ansible.markdown

 it still may not necessarily wish to bring in the changes of the updated role, and commit ids and tags have no (obvious) solution for this scenario.

+From here on in, I describe the approach that is starting to solve the problem with the constraints we have.
+I don't claim it to be perfect, and I'm sure plenty of people have different thoughts.

 On this basis, we are just using directory naming for role versioning, combined with a number of rules.